 - Austin’s approach is applicable to a unitary polity that is based on parliamentary sovereignty and thus is not applicable to legal systems that exist today like in India and USA.

 Holland (1835-1928) was a Professor of International law at Oxford University.
-He is one of the exponents of analytical school and followed the analytical approach to jurisprudence as propounded by Austin and Bentham.
+He is one of the exponents of the analytical school and followed the analytical approach to jurisprudence as propounded by Austin and Bentham.
 However, he deviates from the Austinian conception of the term positive law.
 According to him, all the laws are not orders of supreme authority instead they are rules of external human action that are implemented by a sovereign political power.

 Holland says, ” Law is the general rule of external human action enforced by sovereign political authority.
 All other rules for the guidance of human action are enforced by sovereign political authority .”
 He simply defined Jurisprudence as ‘ the formal science of positive law’.

 According to him, Imperative law refers to ” a precept or rule of action imposed upon man by the same authority which enforces obedience to it.
-In other words, imperative law refers to the command or a rule which is enforced by some superior power”.He agrees that law includes every rule irrespective of their mode of origin, it’s just that law should be acknowledged by the courts.
+In other words, imperative law refers to the command or a rule which is enforced by some superior power”.He agrees that law includes every rule irrespective of its mode of origin, it’s just that law should be acknowledged by the courts.

 Salmond’s definition of law: ” Jurisprudence is the science of civil law”, by law he means the law of land as administered by courts and includes statutes, customs and judicial precedents.
 He defines law as the body of principles conceded and followed by the state in the management of justice.
 According to him, the laws are supreme, only if they are formulated and accepted by courts.
 He also argues that the laws only regulate the external aspect of human behaviour but cannot regulate the inner beliefs and consciousness of humans.
 The general doctrine is that the jury must determine facts and judge the law.

-- Salmond ignores the parts of law that are not formulated by courts such as conventions which play a significant role in propounding the law.
+- Salmond ignores the parts of the law that are not formulated by courts such as conventions which play a significant role in propounding the law.